tannerellen/hyprhelpr/README.md

 Zoom in on your cursor position.
 Can be animated or instant.
 If no zoom amount is specified it will toggle between the zoom amount specified in the config and not zoomed at all.

 **Config properties:**

-- default: The default zoom change value used when toggling zoom.
+- default: A positive number specifying the default zoom change value used when toggling zoom.
 This is used if no zoom value is specified when calling the module.

 - animate: A boolean (true, false) wether to animate the zoom.

 - duration: A number value representing the duration of the animation in seconds.

-- fps: How many frames per second the animation will target.
+- fps: A number specifying how many frames per second the animation will target.
 Anything under 60 will look choppy.
 You can experiment with this to get a smooth zoom.
 120 provides a very smooth zoom animation.

 **Usage:**
 ```